Here you can find KPIs for Deutsche Telekom's central compliance measures.

 Information and Training of Employees

 On our intranet, we offer our employees comprehensive information about compliance.
 In addition, we regularly train and sensitize our employees through compliance training and other compliance information such as newsletters or mailings.
 Classroom training and various eLearning formats on compliance topics are available.
+Specially tailored classroom training courses on compliance and anti-corruption are held for managers and executives.
 The training content sensitizes managers to their special role and responsibility.
-In 2023, we conducted face-to-face training sessions with the Executive Board and top management, in which the best course of action in typical compliance dilemma situations was discussed and developed together on the basis of case studies.
+In 2024, we conducted face-to-face training sessions with the Executive Board and top management, in which the best course of action in typical compliance dilemma situations was discussed and developed together on the basis of case studies.

 Participants Compliance Trainings - group-wide